joseph2015phiri-sys/josephphiri/README.md

-I’m reviewing the final HTML in the repository and will answer each question based on the actual page structure and the Git workflow that was used.

-Read

 ## 1. Website type and content

 The website I created is a personal portfolio website for Joseph Phiri.
 It is designed as a clean, professional one-page profile that presents who I am, what I do, my skills, projects, experience, and how to contact me.